ZAWAJAN/Acapulco-Sensors/Cube/docs/01_Calibration.md

 	- ![Put sensors in place](Images/Cube_Calibration_02.png).
 	- There is one additional hole in the centre of the bench face - it can be used either to place the reference meter, or additional sensor to be calibrated (which we did for our purposes).
 	- ![Put tape on the holes](Images/Cube_Calibration_04.png)
-	- Use a milky skotch tape to cover the holes through which the sensors look outwards.
+	- Use a milky scotch tape to cover the holes through which the sensors look outwards.
 2. **Wire:**
    - Connect the "Ambient 2 Click" sensors to the TCA9548A multiplexer.
    - The humidity and temperature sensor is not needed in this step, but you can also connect it to the multiplexer